microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windows-setting-api-overview.md

 ms.prod: "cross-device-experiences"
 ---

-# Microsoft Graph Windows Setting APIs to retrive Windows OS settings stored in cloud
+# Microsoft Graph Windows Setting APIs to retrieve Windows OS settings stored in cloud

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 The Windows Setting APIs enable users and authorized third parties to access users’ Windows operating system settings data that is stored in Microsoft cloud.
-The APIs facilitate sharing and exporting of the data in a secure and compliant manner, ensuring that data is only shared with explicit user consent.
-The APIs demonstrate Microsoft’s dedication to user privacy and adherence to the EU Digital Markets Act, offering a clear and user-focused way of Windows settings data portability.
+The APIs facilitate sharing and exporting of the data in a secure and compliant manner by ensuring that data is only shared with explicit user consent.
+The APIs demonstrate Microsoft’s dedication to user privacy and adherence to the EU Digital Markets Act by offering a clear and user-focused way of Windows settings data portability.

 ## Windows Settings